-VajraPani is a Bodhisattva steadfastly true to the awakening mind.
+VajraPani is a Bodhisattva steadfastly true to the awakening mind/heart.
 According to specific Buddhist teachings, his wrathful appearance in paintings, sculptures, and writings is in a warrior pose, dancing wildly around flames depicting the transformative power of awakening, and holding the vajra, the thunderbolt scepter, representing truth and the power to cut through the darkness of delusion.
 For the yogi, the image of VajraPani symbolizes the fierce determination required to remove obstacles and rise above negativity.

 The intention of the VajraPani Yoga Teacher Training/Advanced Studies program is to provide a skillful training with emphasis on deepening one’s personal yoga practice as the source from which grows informed, creative teaching and lifelong learning, as well as to train each aspiring teacher/student to become an effective and authentic vehicle for the teachings of yoga.
 As a registered Yoga Alliance school, this training upholds the 200-hour standards intended to strengthen the integrity of a certified yoga teacher.